tinymce/tinymce/readme.md

 `grunt lint`
 Runs all source files through various JS linters.

-`grunt sc-test`
-Runs all qunit tests on Saucelabs.

 `grunt watch`
 Watches for source code changes and triggers rebuilds and linting.